stealthbomber10/stealthbomber10.github.io/_posts/2017-09-09-personal-site-guide.md

 ### Registering a Domain

-It's a good thing [Namecheap](https://www.namecheap.com/) has a cost-effective solution.
+It's a good thing [Namecheap](https://www.namecheap.com/) has a cost-effective (see: free) solution.
 Go and [register](https://nc.me/) the free domain you get just for being a university student.
 You'll also have to make an account.
 The free option is the one with the `.me` subdomain (that's what the domain ends with, for you business students).
 Even if you don't like the `.me`, it's worth the price.
 You get a year of free domain hosting, and even after the year is up the price to renew is small.
 Plus, with your own website, you'll be set with cash from that big internship you'll no doubt score.

 After Namecheap walks you through registering the domain, you'll eventually arrive at your Dashboard.
 For reference, here's mine.
 ![My dashboard]({{ site.url }}/assets/namecheap.png)